 - Get verification for any licenses you have held in other states and provide it to the Board.

 - Complete an accredited dental hygiene degree program and have your school submit verification.

-- Fulfil the requirements for Mandated Reporter Training (this is specific to Maine law).
+- Fullfil the requirements for Mandated Reporter Training (this is specific to Maine law).

 - If you have a change of address or name, you must report it within 10 days.
 The same goes for criminal convictions, suspensions and so on.

 - Complete and submit your application.
 Do not use fax.